 Car valets

 Although not as a common in the UK as the US, valet parking is increasingly being offered by airports, hotels, restaurants and entertainment venues.
-It's certainly convenient and time saving, as well as making you feel like a celebrity.
+It's certainly convenient, as well as making you feel like a celebrity.

-When your car's returned, give it a good inspection before driving away, just to see if there are any dents or scratches that weren't there before.
+When your car's returned, give it a good inspection before driving away.
 If your car has been damaged by a valet, or in the car park, the cover they normally offer is very limited.
 To claim for any damage, you'll need to report it to them when you pick up the car.

-Meanwhile, if you're allowing someone else to drive your pride for an extended period of time, short-term car insurance may be a suitable antidote to separation anxiety.
+But if you're allowing someone else to drive your pride for an extended period of time, short-term car insurance can offer a higher level of cover and greater peace of mind.